Andrew Tuttle

 Andrew Tuttle (born June 23, 1982) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series West, driving the No. 39 Ford Fusion for his family-owned team Last Chance Racing.
+He last competed full-time in the ARCA Menards Series West, driving the No. 39 Ford Fusion for his family-owned team Last Chance Racing.

 Racing career

 ARCA Menards Series West

 Tuttle made his ARCA Menards Series debut in 2013 (then the NASCAR K&N Pro Series West) at Brainerd International Raceway.
-He finished 15th.
-He ran 2 other races at Lebanon I-44 Speedway and All-American Speedway, failing to finish either of those races.
-Tuttle ran two races in 2017 at Spokane County Raceway and Orange Show Speedway, finishing 17th and 21st.
-In 2018, Tuttle ran 1 race at Kern County Raceway Park, finishing 19th.
+He finished fifteenth.
+He ran two other races at Lebanon I-44 Speedway and All-American Speedway, failing to finish either of those races.
+Tuttle ran two races in 2017 at Spokane County Raceway and Orange Show Speedway, finishing seventeenth and 21st.
+In 2018, Tuttle ran one race at Kern County Raceway Park, finishing nineteenth.
 Tuttle returned in 2021 for one race at All-American Speedway.
-He finished 16th.
+He finished sixteenth.

 Motorsports career results

 ARCA Menards Series

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)